 Where to Shop for a mountain bike

 If you’re buying a new mountain bike, your local bike shop is a great place to start.
 The salespeople will be able to answer any of your questions and you’ll be able to take the bikes out for test rides.
-If you prefer to shop online, Mike’s Bikes, Backcountry, Competitive Cyclist, and Jenson are my top choices.
+If you prefer to shop online, here are a few of my favorite retailers:

 If you’re planning on buying a used bike, be sure to check out this post on How To Buy A Used Bike.